wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>customerId</code></td>
             <td>The ID of the customer being queried.
-Type: string</td>
+Type: <code>string</code></td>
             <td>Yes</td>
         </tr>
         <tr>
             <td><code>query</code></td>
             <td>The query string.
-Type: string</td>
+Type: <code>string</code></td>
             <td>Yes</td>
         </tr>
         <tr>
             <td><code>pageToken</code></td>
             <td>Token of the page to retrieve.
-If not specified, the first page of results will be returned.
-Use the value obtained fromnextPageTokenin the previous response in order to request the next page of results.
-Type: string</td>
+If not specified, the first page of the results will be returned.
+Use the value obtained from <code>nextPageToken</code> in the previous response to request the next page of results.
+Type: <code>string</code></td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>pageSize</code></td>
             <td>Number of elements to retrieve in a single page.
 When too large a page is requested, the server may decide to further limit the number of returned resources.
-Type: integer</td>
+Type: <code>integer</code></td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>validateOnly</code></td>
             <td>If true, the request is validated but not executed.
-Type: boolean</td>
+Type: <code>boolean</code></td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>returnTotalResultsCount</code></td>
             <td>If true, the total number of results that match the query ignoring the LIMIT clause will be included in the response.
 Default is false.
-Type: boolean</td>
+Type: <code>boolean</code></td>
             <td>No</td>
         </tr>
         <tr>
             <td><code>summaryRowSetting</code></td>
             <td>Determines whether a summary row will be returned.
 By default, a summary row is not returned.
 If requested, the summary row will be sent in a response by itself after all other query results are returned.
-Type: enum [SummaryRowSetting](https://developers.google.com/google-ads/api/rest/reference/rest/v17/SummaryRowSetting)</td>
+Type: [SummaryRowSetting](https://developers.google.com/google-ads/api/rest/reference/rest/v17/SummaryRowSetting) enum</td>
             <td>No</td>
         </tr>
     </table>